datazip-inc/olake-ui/helm/README.md

 ```
 Perform the login with the default credentials: `admin` / `password`.

-**Note:** If you installed OLake with Ingress enabled, port-forwarding is not necessary.
-Simply access the application using the configured Ingress hostname.
+**Note:** If OLake is installed with Ingress enabled, port-forwarding is not necessary.
+Access the application using the configured Ingress hostname.

 ## Upgrading